olegpisklov/vue-ssr-simple-setup/README.md

-# Vue SSR simple setup
+# Vue SSR Simple Setup

 This repo is an example of SSR setup for Vue.js application using:
 * _Webpack 4_ for building client and server bundles;